WaLLy3K/Pi-hole-Block-Page/README.md

-# Pi-hole-Block-Page
+# Pi-hole Block Page
-A user friendly "Website Blocked" page to add onto a https://pi-hole.net installation.
+A user friendly "Website Blocked" page to add onto a [Pi-hole installation](https://pi-hole.net).

 ## What does this do?
 The goal is to provide concise and relevant feedback to the end user, so they are better informed about the site they are trying to visit.